Skip to content

 It is possible to pass the tire over the opposite edges of the rim when the tire bead is resting in the pit.

-The steel disc is used for the operation of spokes.
-The wheel is installed together with the tire on the axle by tightening the nuts on the mounting studs that are secured to the flange.
+The steel disc is used to operate the spokes.
+The wheel is installed together with the tire on the axle by tightening the nuts on the mounting studs that are secured to the flange with the help of a wrench or a toque wrench extension tool.

 Some holes or grooves are usually provided in the wheel disc to allow air to enter the inner side of the disc for better cooling of the brake drum.